Arrcival/nadjaASP/README.md

 # Nadja ASP

+**This is an outdated project.
+I totally rewrote the bot back to a .NET console for hosting issues, with an important performance and database interaction gains.**

 A discord bot made in ASP.NET for [Black Survival](https://store.steampowered.com/app/690510/Immortal_Soul_Black_Survival/)

 *Nadja is the name of the NPC's tutorial*